appsocially/upil-site/docs/development/README.md

 ```
 ## Variable types

-Both ChatMode and FormMode can take advantage of variable types to validate user-input.
+ChatMode, FormMode, and WizardMode can take advantage of variable types to validate user-input.
 This is implemented in the default template-widgets.
 For example, user-input validation when expecting an email address:

 <UpilBot>
 ```
 DIALOG getEmail
 TEMPLATE
     {
+      formText: "Full Name"
+    }
+    "What's your full name?"
+    >>name
+  /TEMPLATE
+  TEMPLATE
+    {
       formText: "Email address"
     }
-    "What's your email?"
+    "${name} please tell us your email address."
     >>email:email
   /TEMPLATE
-  TEMPLATE "Thank you for your email (${email})" /DIALOG
+  TEMPLATE "We'll send a verification email to you at ${email}, thanks!"
+/DIALOG
 RUN getEmail
 ```